zimolzak/dem-2019-notes/Readme.md

 of time in the center.
 Students say "we see what the clinicians do," but they see the back of the hand, so they do pronate/supinate not fan the finger side to side.

+breast exam. starts out linear where more force is needed[^sensor], but beyond a certain point it doesn't help.
+Low force tends to be ineffective.
+Also piano fingers is 4x less likely than the circular rubbing.
+Vertical movement, they are about half and half of skilled and unskilled.
+There is the search mode and assessment mode.
+What about rectangular vs circular search (circumference), vs radial.
+The students look at faculty and they choose a pattern, based on probably not lots of factors.

+Things that humans do subconsciously when touching an object.
+"Exploratory maneuvers."
+Texture, hardness, temp, wt, volume, global shape, exact shape.

+"I'm not trying to kill the art.
+I just want the art to be digital."

+"By the time we leave the room, everything we said and did should be in the computer."

+[^sensor]: Sensor technology in assessments of clinical skill. *nejm*